 Self Defense Against A Pack Of Dogs

 You might want to have a strategy, where you take a position you can defend against wild dogs anytime you come to a new area.
 Look for parked cars and trucks — you can fight from the back of pick-up trucks and most dogs won’t be able to get to you.
-You may also be able to climb on to the hood of a car and swing or shoot (such as a bow and arrow) your weapon from there.
+You may also be able to climb on to the hood of a car and swing or shoot (e.g if you have a survival bow) your weapon from there.

 Once in a new area, use noise to entice a pack of dogs to your location.
 The same methods that work for hunting wolves in Canada and even parts of the U.S. will probably have a good effect on dog packs also.
 Dogs themselves are actually not far removed from wolves, genetically.
 Remember they can breed together; they’re the same species.
 The same dynamics that take place in wolf packs will take place in dog packs also; they can likely be hunted using the same tactics that wolves can be hunted.